Types of Earwax

-However, research has shown that plain old water (yes... plain old H2O) offers the most superior earwax dissolving ability AND is safe to use in setting where there's a hole in the eardrum.
+However, research has shown that plain old water (yes... plain old H2O) offers equivalent if not superior earwax dissolving ability AND is safe to use in setting where there's a hole in the eardrum.
 If water gets stuck in the ear, the water can be removed with tissue spears or dried out by using a hairdryer blown into the ear canal.

 Often, people have tried ear candling to remove earwax.
 Our office discourages this form of removal as every month or so, we have seen patients in our office with 1st degree burns to the ear canal.
 Unfortunately, in this scenario, there's not much one can do beyond prescribing a steroid antibiotic ear drop and give it time.
 Also, ear candling does not actually remove any earwax.
 The debris seen within the candle after use is actually pieces of the ear candle itself that falls into the cavity as it burns (test this out by using an ear candle in an empty cup).

 What about Q-Tips?

 For patients with the wet or flaky type of earwax, Q-tips are OK to use as long as minimal pressure is applied and not inserted too deeply (about 1cm or just the cotton part of the q-tip).
 Aggressive Q-tip use may cause the ear canal skin to become scratched and even infected, a situation known as otitis externa or swimmer's ear.
 Deep insertion may tear a hole in the eardrum as well.

 For individuals with the other types of earwax (tarry, nuggets), Q-tip use generally pushes and packs the earwax deep in the ear canal which eventually will cause ear pain and hearing loss.
 As such, Q-tip use is discouraged in these patients.
 Earwax removal in this situation is quite uncomfortable.